JeffersonLab/E2SAR/README.md

 # E2SAR
 The internal dev repo of E2SAR - a C++ library and associated Python binding that support segmentation/reassembly (SAR) and control plane functionality of EJ-FAT project.

-## Documentation
+## Documentation Scope

+This documentation is primarily targeted at E2SAR developers and contributors.

-Documentation is contained in the [wiki](https://github.com/JeffersonLab/E2SAR/wiki).
+Documentation for E2SAR adopters is contained in the [wiki](https://github.com/JeffersonLab/E2SAR/wiki).

 ## Checking out the code